data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 - using Git (fork, clone, branch, fetching another's PR)
 - introduction to tests such as:  flake8 (linting, formatting), pytest, "continuous integration"
 - learning about sphinx and documentation
-- learning about NumPy validation
+- learning about `numpydoc` validation
 - navigating through the codebase structure of pymc
 - digging into functions, learning about errors
 - interacting with contributors on GitHub